Josh-Ay/mobile-behance-fever/README.md

 # A collection of react and flutter implementations of behance designs.

-**DISCLAIMER: The designs of all the applications listed here are in no way mine and due accreditation was given in each project.**
+**DISCLAIMER: These implementations are solely for practice and not intended for commercial usage.
+The designs of all the applications listed here are hereby acknowledged to not be mine with due attribution given in each project.**

 ## List of Applications
 - [Yoola Bank Application](#yoola-bank-application)